nicofirst1/ledypi/README.md

 ```

 # Contributing
-If you wish to support this project just fork it and add your pattern
+If you wish to support this project just fork it and add your pattern following the [readme](src/patterns/README.md).

 <a href="https://paypal.me/dizzi17">
   <img src="https://img.shields.io/badge/-donate-0079C1.svg?style=for-the-badge&logo=paypal">